HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 # `VkExtent2D`

 Windows uses `RECT` to define properties of rectangles.
 Similarly, Vulkan uses `VkExtent2D` for the same purpose.
 The `VkExtent2D` object will be used later, but for now, let's check something.
 The `caps` variable has a `currentExtent` field.
 This informs us about the surface's size.
-In the case that `caps.currentExtent.width == -1`, we'll need to set the swapchain's extent ourselves.
+In the case that either the `width` or `height` are `-1`, we'll need to set the extent size ourselves.
 Otherwise, we can just use `caps.currentExtent` for the swapchain.
 Let's see how this looks in code:

 ```cpp
 VkExtent2D swapchainExtent = {};